 Optical isomers can be used to measure the purity of a chemical solution, as well.
 For example, they can be used in the sugar industry to measure the concentration of bulk sugar syrup.
-In medicine, the use of optical isomers is being developed to measure the levels of blood sugar in diabetics.
+In medicine, the use of these isomers is being developed to measure the levels of blood sugar in diabetics.
 Optical mineralogy can use isomers to identify materials in a thin section of mineral deposits, as well.

 The separation of optical isomers can be a useful tool for scientific research.
 In studying amino acids, these acids can be separated and measured by using optical isomers.
-A substance containing optical isomers is passed through a solid or liquid that has electrically charged atoms, and the optical isomers are separated by the reaction of the electrical charge of the solution and the isomers.
+A substance containing these isomers is passed through a solid or liquid that has electrically charged atoms, and the isomers are separated by the reaction of the electrical charge of the solution and the isomers.
 Optical isomers are a common occurrence in natural chemistry and can be used in many industries including medical research.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!